google/fonts/ofl/mandali/upstream_info.md

 ## Commit Added (MEDIUM confidence)

 Commit `b5d09820cc850e98417250895a11bf0605ab2510` was determined by **date_correlation**.
 Found the latest upstream commit before the binary modification date in google/fonts (2015-03-07).
 This assumes the upstream HEAD at onboarding time was the commit used.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Upstream has both compatible sources (.ufo) and legacy `.sfd`/`.vfb` archives at the pinned commit `b5d0982` (upstream legacy: .sfd in repo root).
+Added an override `config.yaml` in `ofl/mandali/` that references the compatible sources only (`Mandali.ufo`).
+The legacy archives are retained upstream for historical reference but are not consumed by gftools-builder. `google-fonts-sources` auto-detects the override on the next regeneration of crater's `targets.json`.